demether-xyz/demether-ethereum/docs/sprints.md

 ## Phase 1: DETH

 ### MUST:
+- Multi-sig for institutional deposits + EG points
+  - Transfer existing positions in EG
 - Deposits of ETH on L1 and L2s
+  - Whitelist system
+  - Referral system to get into whitelist

 ### SHOULD:
 - Messaging and standard bridge system